lz1asl/CaveSurvey/README.md

 ![Picture](res/drawable-mdpi/paldin.jpg)

-Use the official version at [Google Play](https://play.google.com/store/apps/details?id=com.astoev.cave.survey) or the [latest build](https://razhodki.ci.cloudbees.com/job/CaveSurvey/lastSuccessfulBuild/artifact/build/outputs/apk/CaveSurvey-defaultFlavor-release.apk) for devces without Google Play (tested to also work on BlackBerry Q5).
+You can use the official version at [Google Play](https://play.google.com/store/apps/details?id=com.astoev.cave.survey) or the [latest beta build](https://razhodki.ci.cloudbees.com/job/CaveSurvey/lastSuccessfulBuild/artifact/build/outputs/apk/CaveSurvey-defaultFlavor-release.apk) for devces without Google Play.

 ![CloudBees](http://www.cloudbees.com/sites/default/files/Button-Built-on-CB-1.png)

 This software is free to use and modify.
-Well, we provide no guarantee in any kind but are open for ideas and collaborations.
+We provide no guarantee in any kind but are open for ideas and collaborations.
 Contact us at cave.survey.project@gmail.com.

 Related Projects
 ================

-[CaveSurveyBTEmulator](https://github.com/lz1asl/CaveSurveyBTEmulator) is utility project that helps us to emulate communication with Bluetooth measurement device that we don't currently have while developing.
+[CaveSurveyBTEmulator](https://github.com/lz1asl/CaveSurveyBTEmulator) is utility project that helps us to emulate the communication with Bluetooth measurement devices that we don't currently have while developing.